This is a fairly simple user-registration application for Django_,

 What this application does not do

-This application also does not integrate in any way with OpenID, nor
+This application does not integrate in any way with OpenID, nor should

-should it; one of the key selling points of OpenID is that users
+it; one of the key selling points of OpenID is that users **don't**

-**don't** have to walk through an explicit registration step on every
+have to walk through an explicit registration step for every site or

 If you spot a bug

-Head over to this application's `project page on Google Code`_ and
+Head over to this application's `project page on Bitbucket`_ and

 check `the issues list`_ to see if it's already been reported.
 If not,